ahmedlemine/kute-task/README.md

 ![side menue](demo/side_menu.png)

 ### 🎯 Target Users
-The ideal user if Kute Task is anyone who wants a simple task tracking app that minimizes distraction and show only one task at a time, not a long list of tasks.
+The ideal user if Kute Task is anyone who wants a simple task tracking app that minimizes distraction and shows only one task at a time, not an overwhelming, long list of tasks.

 ### 🗄️ Tech Stack
 The app is written completely in Python.
 The UI is a [Flet](https://flet.dev/) app built on top of a simple API layer that interacts with a SQLite DB through [SQLModel](https://sqlmodel.tiangolo.com/).